raphaelmayer/2d-stealth-game/README.md

 	- Change `ECSManager` to `ECS` to switch to new version.
 	- Remove old files.
 - Pathfinding & Movement:
 	- If `targetPosition` is blocked or unreachable we try to recalculate a path every iteration.
+	  This leads to entities getting stuck and potentially dead lock each other, if they want to move onto each others position for example.
 	  We need to check, if `targetPosition` is reachable.
 If not, we could use a couple of strategies like finding the nearest reachable tile, resetting, etc.
 - switch from TXT to TMX map files
 - need to adjust camera scrolling speed based on zoom level
 - switch to 8 directions